dynamsoft-docs/barcode-reader-docs-mobile/programming/android/user-guide/ui-configurations.md

 ## Preparations

-UI configuring APIs are all included in DCECameraView class.
-All the UI configurations are implemented via the DCECameraView instance.
+UI configuring APIs are all included in the [CameraView]({{ site.dce_android }}auxiliary-api/dcecameraview.html){:target="_blank"} class.
+All the UI configurations are implemented via the `CameraView` instance.
 You can use the following steps to get prepared for UI configurations.
 These steps are also mentioned in the [Getting started](user-guide.md).

 ```java
 import com.dynamsoft.dce.*;